 Bithi first came across Value Research and Dhirendra Kumar in 2007.
 It was around the time of her son's marriage.
 Her brother-in-law had brought a copy of Mutual Fund Insight after listening to Dhirendra's analysis on a news channel.
 'I asked him about the magazine.
 He asked me to read it and, being a voracious reader, I read it and was very impressed.
 After that, I subscribed to it for three years.
 I came across terms like equity, debt, ratings, retirement goals, risks, SIPs etc.,' Bithi elaborates.

-Bithi's first mutual fund investment was worth Rs 5,000 in SBI Magnum Multicap Fund.
-Then she started SIPs of Rs 2,000 each in HDFC Top 200, DSPBR Equity, HDFC Long Term Equity, IDFC Premium Equity and Sundaram ELSS.
+Bithi's first mutual fund investment was worth Rs 5,000 in SBI Magnum Multicap Fund (now SBI Flexicap Fund).
+Then she started SIPs of Rs 2,000 each in HDFC Top 200 (now HDFC Top 100 Fund), DSPBR Equity (now DSP Flexi Cap Fund), HDFC Long Term Equity (now HDFC Flexi Cap Fund), IDFC Premium Equity (now IDFC Flexi Cap Fund) and Sundaram Diversified Equity.
 All the SIPs were done in the direct plans.
 'After three years, I got some money.
 The growth was encouraging, in double digits.
 I redeemed my investments in 2011 when I was operated for throat and ovarian cancer.'
-Bithi says. er health was not in good shape even after her operation, she was diagnosed with diabetes.
+Bithi says.
+Her health was not in good shape even after her operation, she was diagnosed with diabetes.
 After that, Bithi endured kidney failure in 2014.
 'But my spirit was never down.
 My family's unconditional love and support and my indomitable spirit helped me to recover.
 My children and my husband always make me proud.
 Their care and timely medical attention helped me pull through this difficult time.
 Though I am on medicine, I am totally stable and active,' Bithi narrates the story of her courage and conviction.

 Bithi says she is deeply motivated by her sense of duty to secure her family's finances and savings.
 Truth be told, she never worried about the future as the family has never faced any serious financial issues.
 'Our wants are always within reach and we have no debt,' Bithi confirms.